unbit/uwsgi.it/README.md

 Subscriptions can pass SSL certificates to the router that reconfigure it to map them to domains (via SNI)

-Three perl processes manage the infrastruture configuration:
+Four perl processes manage the infrastruture configuration:

 - configurator.pl -> manage containers vassal files
 - dominator.pl -> manage domains to rsa key mappings